RedpointArchive/phabricator/README.md

 To run this image:

-    docker run -d -P -v path/to/config:/config hachque/phabricator
+    docker run --rm -P -v path/to/config:/config hachque/phabricator

 What do these parameters do?

-    -d = detach from tty
-    -P = map exposed ports over NAT
+    --rm = delete the container when it stops running -P = map exposed ports over NAT
     -v path/to/config:/config = map the configuration from the host to the container hachque/systemd-none = the name of the image

-You can use this image to run applications if you don't want to use cgroups or privileged mode.
+This image is intended to be used in such a way that a new container is created each time, instead of starting and stopping a pre-existing container from this image.
+The use of `--rm` will cause all changes stored inside the container to be lost on exit, so remember:

+  - **Make sure you configure Phabricator to store files in MySQL or AWS**.
+Don't use local file storage, or you'll lose the lot when the container exits.
+  - **Map a directory from the host for repository storage**.
+If you don't map a directory from the host for repository storage, then all your repositories will be lost when the container exists.

 Enabling SSL
 ----------------